MECH ENG 2101 - Mechatronics IM

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Have a good understanding of the architecture of mechatronic systems; 2 Be able to design some simple measurement systems using different sensors; 3 Have the ability to design basic control systems using different actuators; 4 Demonstrate an understanding of PLC programming; 5 Demonstrate an understanding of analogue and digital interfacing.
+1 Explain the architecture of mechatronic systems; 2 Design some simple measurement systems using different sensors; 3 Demonstrated ability to design basic control systems using different actuators; 4 Demonstrate an understanding of PLC programming; and 5 Demonstrate an understanding of analogue and digital interfacing.

 University Graduate Attributes